 Rainbow Park - Best Whistler Parks

-Whistler Parks and Lakes IconRainbow Park is one of Whistler's most popular swimming beaches and for good reason. **Closed due to construction until June 2024.
+Whistler Parks and Lakes IconRainbow Park is one of Whistler's most popular swimming beaches and for good reason.
 The beach is south facing so every morning the sun rises from behind Wedge Mountain and the whole park seems to glow.
 From the dazzling reflecting from the snow off of Wedge MountainBlackcomb Mountain and Whistler Mountain, to the amazing blue glow from Alta Lake.
 All this framed in the dazzling green of the forest all around.
 Though there are many great places to watch the sun rise in Whistler, Rainbow Park is one of the best.
 Rainbow Park gets its name from Rainbow Lodge, a popular stop along the train line from 1914 to 1974.
 It was a popular fishing and relaxing destination and easily accessible from Vancouver via the train route that still runs through the park.
 Run by Myrtle and Alex Philip, the original lodge burned down in 1977.
 Some of the remaining log houses have been restored into the outdoor museum of sorts you see there today.
 Interpretive panels with photos and descriptions of life in the area almost a century ago.
 These houses go mostly unnoticed as the main interpretive area is just off of the main beach across the Bridge of Sighs.
 Named by Alex Philip, the current bridge is a reconstruction of the original.
 There is a photo and description of the original that you can compare with the reconstruction.
 You will notice as you read the various panels how everything in Whistler now seems to be named after the people that once lived in and around the Rainbow Lodge community.
 Rainbow Park has a beautiful and very long pier that stretches far out on Alta Lake.
 Beyond the pier there are two swimming(island) platforms.
 Volleyball nets, a concession stand and washrooms sit further back from the beach.
 There is a large area of beach set aside as a dog park and several picnic tables.
 The popularity of Rainbow Park is largely due to the incredible setting.
 Blackcomb Mountain and Whistler Mountain look incredible.
 Wedge Mountain, the highest mountain in Garibaldi Provincial Park to the left of Blackcomb Mountain looks both enormous and definitely wedge shaped.
 Every direction you look you are captivated by the surroundings.
 Out on the pier you look left and right along the huge valley that contains Alta Lake and at the far end you trace Whistler Mountain from the water to the sky.
 You can see where the Peak Chair, or at least the alpine rock and snow where it sits on top of high up above the treeline.
 Rainbow Park sits on the far side of Alta Lake.
 From Whistler Village it is just over 3 kilometres and the entire route to walk there is scenic.
 Continued here...

 A Quiet Fall Day at Rainbow Park